shina07/cs374_HCI/DP7/report.md

 #### Recording

-Using smartphone, we will record the entire session that our participants take the experiment.
-It includes screen captures, written notes.
+Using smartphone, we record the entire session that users take the experiment on video.

 #### Individual roles

-1 facilitator and 3 observers (Except facilitator and one observer who records the participants, the others should take a distance to the user in order for user to concentrate their workout.)
+1 facilitator and 3 observers (Except facilitator and one observer who record the participant, the others should take a distance to the user in order for user to concentrate their workout.)

 **Facilitator** : Seunghee